 Having designed many office spaces in the past, this one was special as it would be the new home to the President of The Ohio State University.
 Mixing together functionality and comfort comes easily to the studio, and they were able to design a space filled with rich materials and custom details while supporting multiple break out points.
 Welcoming the president is a large suite filled with warm tones and elegant furnishings as natural light filters in through the space’s large windows.
 Custom details were a large part of this project which can be seen in the custom mill work both leading up to and in the office.
 The American Walnut pulls in warmth from the natural light and is played up by the softer toned from the furnishings and light features.
 Giving a nod to the occupant of the office, there are unique plaster details which feature the university’s iconic Block O and the state of Ohio which line the top of the ceiling.
 As the space needed to support a wide range of functions there are a variety of break out spots throughout.
 Upon entering there’s a plush lounge style area that invites less formal interactions while off to the side is the president’s private terrace.
 Venturing further into the suite there is a range of styled seating like the intimate location near its large windows, to a private conference room behind the pocket doors.
 This space is fit for a president as it perfectly balances formality, functionality, and comfort.

 The Studio has worked with the university on implementing certain standards for their offices, one of which being access to natural light.
-The large windows allow light to move in the space while showcasing a beautiful view of campus.
+The large windows allow light to move in the space while celebrating its view.

-By playing with the hallway's lighting, The Studio was able to pull out the warmth of the walnut and elevate it into a grand entrance.
+By thoughtfully manipulating the hallway’s lighting, The Studio was able to highlight the warmth of the walnut, transforming it into a grand and welcoming entrance.

 The Studio was able to create an office space for BMW financial group that encourages collaboration and ‘connected workplace’ strategy.
 Housing up to 800 plus employees, this facility is filled with amenities such as a game room, locker rooms for the runner and biker crowd, to numerous dining options.